SimplifiedLogic/creoson/BUILD_README.txt

 and jackson-databind.
 https://github.com/FasterXML/jackson

+5) An output directory to which the built jars will be written.

 Before doing any builds, you must first edit "build_vars.properties" file and update the entries to point to the directories for these two items.